apernet/hysteria/README.md

 [ACL File Format](ACL.md)

-Note: ACL is only available in SOCKS5 & HTTP proxy mode!
-It has no effect in other modes.
+ACL is available on both client & server.
+On the server side it can be used to restrict what the clients can access, and is valid for any mode on the client side.
+On the client side, it's only supported in SOCKS5 & HTTP proxy modes, and has no effect in other modes (all traffic will go through the proxy)

 ## Logging